Bill Shankly: Personal life

+Shankly was, at a time, teetotal.

 Personality

 Stephen Kelly, in his 1997 biography of Shankly, calls him "the ultimate obsessive".
 Shankly was fanatical about Liverpool and about football in general.
 From coaching his players and arguing with journalists to buttonholing fans in pubs, all Shankly ever wanted to do was talk about football and to be involved in football.
 As a result, he had few interests outside the game other than his family.
 His wife Nessie told Kelly that Shankly would spend time in the garden, mowing and weeding.
 She could rely on him to clean the cooker when Liverpool lost.
 Family holidays were limited to a week in Blackpool, where they always stayed at the Norbreck Hotel.
 One non-football activity that Shankly did enjoy was playing cards and Ian St John said he loved it, always taking part on long coach trips to away matches.

 Shankly was noted for his charismatic personality and his wit; as a result, he is oft-quoted.
-His most famous quotation is probably one that is often misquoted:
+His most famous quotation is probably one that is often paraphrased:

 Some people believe football is a matter of life and death, I am very disappointed with that attitude.
 I can assure you it is much, much more important than that.

 Kelly wrote that, although it was said half-jokingly, so far as Shankly was concerned there was a degree of truth in what he had said.
 Shankly had fully realised the importance of football to its die-hard fans, himself included.
 It had become too important.
 Ian St John agreed that much of Shankly's behaviour was "bizarre", but everything was done with a purpose because Shankly always knew what he was doing and what he was saying.

 On how his tough, working class upbringing kept him grounded.
-“Pressure is working down the pit.
+"Pressure is working down the pit.
 Pressure is having no work at all.
 Pressure is trying to escape relegation on 50 shillings a week.
 Pressure is not the European Cup or the Championship or the Cup Final.
-That’s the reward.”
-On his belief in hard work, he referred to his time in the RAF: “If I had a job to do, even if it was scrubbing the floor, I wanted my floor to be cleaner than yours.
-Now if everyone thinks along these lines and does all the small jobs to the best of their ability – that’s honesty, then the world would be better and football will be better.
+That's the reward."
+On his belief in hard work, he referred to his time in the RAF: "If I had a job to do, even if it was scrubbing the floor, I wanted my floor to be cleaner than yours.
+Now if everyone thinks along these lines and does all the small jobs to the best of their ability – that's honesty, then the world would be better and football will be better.
 So, what I want is hard work.
-And no football club is successful without hard work.”
+And no football club is successful without hard work."